Supersedure Cells: Should You Leave Them? (UK)

 Supersedure cells are queen cells built by a colony to replace an existing queen.
 This usually happens when the queen is aging, underperforming, or producing a poor brood pattern.

-Unlike swarming, this is not about reproduction — it’s about maintenance.
+Unlike swarming, this is not about reproduction — it’s about queen replacement and colony continuity.

 Should You Leave Supersedure Cells?